-The School Counseling program at Boston College prepares professional school counselors to work in elementary and secondary schools within a diverse and ever-changing society.
-The program has educated hundreds of well-trained, licensed school counselors to become leaders, advocates, and change agents who utilize evidence-based practices to remove barriers to learning and to promote positive development for all children and adolescents.
+Prepare to work as a licensed school counselor in a broad range of elementary and secondary schools that represent our diverse and ever-changing society.
+The program’s small cohort size and comprehensive mentorship support make it a singular and nurturing place to launch a counseling career.
+The program has trained hundreds of school counselors to become leaders, advocates, and change agents who utilize evidence-based practices to remove barriers to learning and promote positive development for children and adolescents.

 U.S. News & World Report

 projected increase in employment opportunities per year through 2032

 Much of the second year of the program focuses on the internship, where you will have opportunities to hone your counseling skills.
 We emphasize the importance of culture and context, encouraging you to acquire a community-oriented understanding of the settings in which you serve.
 Our dedicated director of practicum experience works to pair you with pre-practicum and practicum placements at schools that fit your goals.

 We are an approved teacher preparation program by the Massachusetts Department of Elementary and Secondary Education.
 Upon successful completion of the Lynch School of Education and Human Development's educator preparation program, students earn an endorsement from Boston College for licensure in Massachusetts.
 The 600+ hours of practicum experience students receive exceed current Massachusetts requirements for initial licensure as a school counselor at all grade levels.

 In keeping with the American School Counselor Association's model of school counseling, our program trains counselors to take a “whole child” approach, considering both the in-school and out-of-school factors that promote student thriving.
 You'll study how multiple systems—including families, schools, and communities—interact to promote thriving and achievement among children and adolescents who represent diverse cultures, racial and ethnic groups, social classes, abilities, and sexual orientations.